davinderc/XV_Lidar_Controller/README.md

 XV Lidar Controller
 ===================

-Control the Neato XV Lidar with an Arduino compatible board
+Control the Neato XV Lidar with an Arduino compatible board.
+This has been forked from https://github.com/getSurreal/XV_Lidar_Controller and has been modified to use the Sparkfun Pro Micro and an external H-Bridge
 Used as an interface board to connect directly to the Neato XV Lidar and control the rotation speed through Pulse Width Modulation (PWM).

 Copyright 2014 James LeRoy getSurreal.com
+v1.3.0 - 2014/04/28 seaton@strobotics.com.au (Stephen Eaton) Ported to Pro Micro + external Motor Driver
 v1.2.2 - Updated 2015/02/23
 * http://www.getsurreal.com/products/xv-lidar-controller
 * https://github.com/getSurreal/XV_Lidar_Controller